d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 This algorithm grows a tree from a root that has all the observations, splitting binarily to reduce the impurity of its nodes, until some stopping rule is met.
 I set up this rules with the `rpart.control`:

-* `minsplit = 20`, this is the default, the minimum in a node to attempt a split.
+* `minsplit = 20` is the default, the minimum of observations in a node to attempt a split.
-* `minbucket = 7`, this is also the default, the minimum in any terminal node.
+* `minbucket = 7` is also the default, the minimum of observations in any terminal node.
-* `cp = 0.0001`, the minimum factor of decreasing lack of fit for a split to be attempted.
+* `cp = 0.0001` is the minimum factor of decreasing lack of fit for a split to be attempted.

 This is quite a big tree because I use a very small `cp` (I'm not showing it for that reason, but you can [find it here](/figure/source/what-demographics-voted-for-trump/2017-01-23-what-demographics-voted-for-trump/plot_large_tree-1.png){:target="_blank"}).
 Simpler trees are preferred, since they are less likely to overfit the data.

 ## Pruning the tree

 Now it's time to prune the tree.
-To do this, I will keep the split if it meets some criteria about the balance between the impurity reduction (*cost*) and the increase of size (*complexity*).
+To do this, I keep the split if it meets some criteria about the balance between the impurity reduction (*cost*) and the increase of size (*complexity*).
 This is the `cp`.

-I am pruning the tree following the 1-SE rule, according to which we choose the simplest model with accuracy similar to the best model.
+I am pruning the tree following the 1-SE rule, according to which I choose the simplest model with accuracy similar to the best model.

 ```r